England | Scotland | Wales | Northern Ireland | Ireland

 MB ChB (Salaried GP)

-Dr Rowe is an assistant general practitioner.
+Dr Rowe is a General Practitioner.
 She trained at Dundee University and qualified in 1984.
-She takes four surgeries per week.
+She takes two surgeries per week.

 Since the 6th August 2014 the partnership of Wrenbury Medical Practice has been an accredited Training Practice and is involved in the training of fully qualified doctors who wish to enter General Practice.
 Dr Namrata Saggar is the named GP Trainer for Wrenbury Medical Practice.